YassineKhalfi/yassinekhalfi.github.io/README.md

 Based on the graphs, some observations can be made:
 <ul>
   <li><b>Usage drops across all platforms at night</b>, and increases in the morning.</li>
-  <li>While for <b>Twitter and Weibo</b>, usage continues to increase during the day and lowers at night, starting at around 9pm, the trend seems to differ for Reddit and StackOverflow.
-For these platforms, <b>the activity drops earlier</b>, at around 2pm for Reddit and 3pm for StackOverflow.</li>
+  <li>While for <b>Twitter and Weibo</b>, usage continues to increase during the day and lowers at night, starting at around 9pm, the trend seems to differ for Reddit and Stack Overflow.
+For these platforms, <b>the activity drops earlier</b>, at around 2pm for Reddit and 3pm for Stack Overflow.</li>
-  <li>StackOverflow is a work-oriented platform, these observations are in line with the usage we expect.
+  <li>Stack Overflow is a work-oriented platform, these observations are in line with the usage we expect.
 The <b>users are mainly active during work hours (9pm-5am)</b>.
 We can even see little drops at lunch time. </li>
   <li>The same remark as the previous one can be made about Reddit even if it can be surprising considering that it is a social network that contains all kinds of contents. </li>
 </ul>